jgcfyidev/jgcfyi/content/6-Action.md

 systems.
 Organizations like
 [Gitcoin](https://go.gitcoin.co/blog/intro-to-passport)
 and [Lens](https://docs.lens.xyz/docs/what-is-lens) are
-working to compile and verify user's disparate online identities into [portable](https://cointelegraph.com/news/how-does-zero-knowledge-proof-authentication-help-create-a-portable-digital-identity-solution#:~:text=Identity%20portability%20refers%20to%20the%20ability%20of%20users%20to%20generate%20a%20single%20set%20of%20digital%20ID%20credentials%20usable%20across%20multiple%20platforms.) social graphs.
+working to compile and verify users' disparate online identities into [portable](https://cointelegraph.com/news/how-does-zero-knowledge-proof-authentication-help-create-a-portable-digital-identity-solution#:~:text=Identity%20portability%20refers%20to%20the%20ability%20of%20users%20to%20generate%20a%20single%20set%20of%20digital%20ID%20credentials%20usable%20across%20multiple%20platforms.) social graphs.
 These systems are useful because they can aggregate informal markers of identity like a username, ownership of a [digital